evanb2/scrabbleJS/README.md

 # Names: Evan Butler and David Eliason
 # Date: 4/9/2015

-Description: Scrabble Scorekeeper
+Description: Scrabble Scorekeeper.
+User inputs their word and the program returns the Scrabble point value of that word based on the formula in the scripts file.

 # SetUp and Use
-In order to use this program you will need a browser...NOT IE!

 SetUp

-1. open Terminal, type git clone https://github.com/evanb2/scrabbleJS.git
+1. Open Terminal type: 'git clone https://github.com/evanb2/scrabbleJS.git'

-2. open scrabbleJS folder
+2. Open scrabbleJS folder.

-3. open scrabble.html file in your browser
+3. Open scrabble.html file in your browser.

-4. type in any word and click the button to calculate your scrabble score!
+4. Type in any word and click the button to calculate your scrabble score!

 # Copyright (c) 2015 (Evan Butler and David Eliason)